jaspervzwi/recipe-database-scraper/README.md

-`recipe-database-scraper` is a simple Python package designed for gathering recipes from a website in order to maintain a database.
+`recipe-database-scraper` is a simple Python package that gathers all recipes from a website in order to maintain a database.

 <br>